Creating and Running Angular Projects in ServBay

 /Applications/ServBay/www/servbay-angular-app/dist/servbay-angular-app

-.
-Make sure you point to the directory containing theindex.html
+Make sure you select the directory containing the

-Access the Production Site: Open your browser and visit
+Access the production site: Launch your browser and visit your configured domain, e.g.

 https://servbay-angular-prod.servbay.demo

-.You are now viewing your Angular production build, served by ServBay’s high-performance web server (such as Caddy or Nginx, depending on your setup) as static files.
-Likewise, ServBay auto-configures SSL certificates for secure access.
+.You are now viewing the production build of your Angular project, served as static files by ServBay's high-performance web server (such as Caddy or Nginx, depending on your ServBay setup).
+ServBay automatically configures SSL certificates so all access is secure.

-- Integrated Environment: Easily install and manage Node.js versions within ServBay, without complex manual environment variable setup.
+- Integrated environment: Easily install and manage multiple Node.js versions without manual environment variable configuration.

-- Built-in SSL Support: Offers free, auto-configured SSL certificates for your local development environment, mimicking production HTTPS to prevent mixed-content warnings.
+- Built-in SSL support: Easily obtain and configure free SSL certificates for local development to simulate real-world HTTPS and prevent mixed content warnings.

-- Multi-Stack Support: If your project involves backend APIs (Node.js Express, Python Django/Flask, PHP Laravel/Symfony, Go Gin/Echo, Java Spring Boot, etc.) or databases (MySQL, PostgreSQL, MongoDB, Redis), ServBay can effortlessly integrate these, giving you a complete full-stack local environment.
-ServBay continuously updates and supports all these packages, ensuring previously unsupported features are now fully available.
+- Multi-stack support: If your project involves backend APIs (Node.js Express, Python Django/Flask, PHP Laravel/Symfony, Go Gin/Echo, Java Spring Boot, etc.) or databases (MySQL, PostgreSQL, MongoDB, Redis), ServBay integrates these services too—offering a complete local full-stack development stack.
+All packages are actively maintained, and previously unsupported features are now fully integrated.

-- Database Password Reset: Enables simple resetting of root passwords for MySQL, MariaDB, and PostgreSQL databases, tackling a common pain point for developers.
+- Database password reset: Quickly reset root passwords for MySQL, MariaDB, and PostgreSQL, solving a common development pain point.

 Frequently Asked Questions (FAQ)